Engineer-Led Linux & cPanel OperationsDallas InfrastructureWorldwide Support

 Best fit: Small hosting providers, agencies, and reseller brands with lower ticket volume.

-• Basic cPanel account assistance
+• Basic cPanel, login, FTP, and account assistance

 • Email setup and common mail issues

-• Basic SSL guidance
+• DNS, nameserver, domain, and basic SSL guidance

-• Ticket-based support for common hosting issues
+• Ticket handling for common hosting questions

-• Structured escalation handoff when deeper work is needed
+• Structured escalation handoff for deeper work

 • Up to 10 support tickets/month